oliviawestmacottssw/SSW.Rules.Content/rules/tools---do-you-know-what-angular-tools-to-install-for-an-angular-project/rule.md

 Check you have the latest version of the Angular CLI installed globally by running the following command in the terminal/command window.
 Check the result against the latest version shown on GitHub here: https://github.com/angular/angular-cli. ng -v

-​If you don’t have Angular CLI installed, then run the command below in a terminal/command window to install it.
+If you don’t have Angular CLI installed, then run the command below in a terminal/command window to install it.

 npm install -g @angular/cli